Southwest Airlines scrubs thousands more flights as it struggles to rebound

 "We've let our customers and employees down"

-Southwest's problems began over the weekend after snow and icy temperatures hit the Southeast and other U.S. regions.
+Southwest's problems began over the weekend after snow, icy temperatures and howling winds slammed the Southeast and other U.S. regions.
 By Monday, the airline had already called off most of its flights.

 Another Southwest executive issued a video apology Wednesday, highlighting new features on the company's website where affected travelers can go to rebook flights, request refunds and submit information on missing bags.